 - Follow the doctor’s orders and take notes of how your symptoms get better or persist.

 - Contact your doctor again if your symptoms don’t improve.

 Taking a suitable antidepressant can save your life and help you function properly.
-Yet, it’s essential to understand that antidepressants are strong medications that change the way your body and brain function, so you might experience some adverse effects if you aren’t taking the proper dosage.
+Yet, it’s essential to understand that antidepressants are strong medications that change the way your body and brain function and dysfunction, so you might experience some adverse effects and worsening your mental health conditions if you aren’t taking the proper dosage.

 Several signs can show that your antidepressant is too high.
 If you notice some or all of these physical, emotional, and cognitive symptoms, you might still need some time to adjust to the medication.